Pre-K – Junior K (4+ – 5+)

 “Think about what you really want for your child and what kind of life you expect them to lead.”

-Pre-K and K is a pivotal time for children.
+Pre-K – K time is a pivotal time for children.
 It marks the beginning of independence and prepares them for adult life.
-Our enriched Pre-K / K programs help to further every phase of a child’s development, from the emotional to physical to intellectual.
+Our enriched Pre-K – K programs help to further every phase of a child’s development, from the emotional to physical to intellectual.
 Our academic Pre-K/K classroom is specifically designed to prepare preschoolers for Elementary school and lifelong learning!
-The structure of the classroom consists of small groups and whole group learning activities in all areas covered in the California Pre-K / K Guidelines and well beyond them.
+The structure of the classroom consists of small groups and whole group learning activities in all areas covered in the California Pre-K – K Guidelines and well beyond them.
 We keep you informed of your child’s progress through assessment testing and parent conferences.
 These assessments are conducted at the beginning, middle, and end of the year.

 Fine and Gross Motor Skills

-Pre-K/K children are more self controlled and self-sufficient, have greater strength than preschoolers, and more developed fine motor skills.
+By this time children are more self controlled and self-sufficient, and have more developed fine motor skills.

 Our activities help them make the most of their newly-discovered abilities:

 - Brain and eye coordination through writing and pencil drawing

 - Pastel painting to also engage artistic skills